-It is my pleasure to announce that Wisconsin's ongoing commitment to affordable housing will be continued into 2013 through the Low-Income Housing Tax Credit Program.
+Wisconsin's ongoing commitment to affordable housing will continue into 2015 through the Low-Income Housing Tax Credit Program.
 The Low-Income Housing Tax Credit Program is a valuable resource that helps ensure the benefits of Wisconsin's robust housing market reach our low-to-moderate income residents.

-Therefore, I am pleased to announce Wisconsin's 2013/2014 Qualified Allocation Plan in accordance with Section 42(m)(l)(A)(i) of the Internal Revenue Code of 1986.
+Wisconsin's 2015/2016 Qualified Allocation Plan was prepared in accordance with Section 42(m)(l)(A)(i) of the Internal Revenue Code of 1986 and approved unanimously by the Wisconsin Housing and Economic Development Authority (WHEDA) Board.
 The Plan is based upon Congressional mandates and Wisconsin's housing needs.
 It is my intent that this Plan will provide as many quality affordable housing opportunities as possible.

-I have designated the Wisconsin Housing and Economic Development Authority (WHEDA) as administrator of the state's Low-Income Housing Tax Credit Program.
-WHEDA and the multifamily housing development community have produced over 42,744 units of affordable rental housing for families and elderly households since 1987.
+WHEDA will administer the state's Low-Income Housing Tax Credit Program.
+WHEDA and the multifamily housing development community have produced over 50,000 units of affordable rental housing for families and elderly households since 1987.

-I am confident that the credits available under the Plan will produce and preserve high quality affordable rental units.
+The credits available under the Plan will produce and preserve high quality affordable rental units.
 Working together, we can ensure all citizens of Wisconsin safe, decent and affordable housing.